breese/breese.github.io/_posts/2015-12-20-partiality-for-functions.md

 <!--more-->

-h2.
-Partial specialization of function templates
+## Partial specialization of function templates

-Assume that we have a @formatter@ class that converts C++ values of different types into text, such as a JSON writer.
-We want this class to have a consistent API where any kind of value is written with the @formatter::write@ function.
+Assume that we have a `formatter` class that converts C++ values of different types into text, such as a JSON writer.
+We want this class to have a consistent API where any kind of value is written with the `formatter::write` function.

 {% highlight c++ %}
 // Create the formatter